Banks

 Understanding Bank SWIFT Codes

-Swift code is something that almost every receiving bank has, and this code often contains 11 characters.
+Swift code, also known as SWIFT ID contains 11 characters.
 This character set is divided into the following groups to identify the bank:

 • Bank code: The first four letters are the bank identifier.